DeepankarBigData/DeepankarBigData/README.md

-# 👋 Hi there, I'm [Your Name] – AI Enthusiast & Data Professional
+# 👋 Hi there, I'm Deepanakar Pawar – AI Engineer & Data Professional

 Welcome to my GitHub profile!
 I'm on a mission to build impactful, ethical, and scalable AI solutions.
 With a strong foundation in machine learning, data engineering, and cloud technologies, I'm actively seeking opportunities in the **AI/ML space** where I can contribute to cutting-edge innovation and solve real-world problems.